University of Kansas campus crime jumps; Still lower than 10 years ago

-LAWRENCE, Kan. — Crime is up on the University of Kansas Campus, according to KU Police.
+LAWRENCE, Kan.
+(WDAF) — Crime is up on the University of Kansas (KU) campus, according to KU Police.

 Campus police officers reported taking 526 reports, which is an 11% increase, according to the department.
 While crime reporting increased last year, the department says they are significantly below the 10-year average.